 6 "Sure," said Brian.
 He was happy to have a short break.

-8 "Thank you dear," said Mrs. Widmer, once she had opened the door and taken the box from Brian.
+8 "Thank you, dear," said Mrs. Widmer after she had opened the door and taken the box from Brian.
 "Do you have time to take Muffin for a walk?
 He is so full of pep today!"

 9 "Well, I guess so," said Brian.
 He needed to get back to the hall, but Muffin looked so eager.
 They could go for a little walk.